shaheen102/AntiHunter/README.md

 ### 3. Open in VS Code

-Open the `Antihunter_Project` folder as your workspace in VS Code.
+Open the enclosed `AntiHunter` folder as your workspace in VS Code.
 PlatformIO will automatically detect the `platformio.ini` file at the root.

 ### 4. Flashing the Firmware